The art of parenting is all about letting go. In the end, it’s up to our children how their journey will play out.

-I’m fascinated that over the last two-plus decades, I’ve known in my heart that the whole point of parenting is to prepare my children to live independently.
+I’m fascinated that over the last more than two decades, I’ve known in my heart that the whole point of parenting is to prepare my children to live independently.
 And yet, somehow, I find myself wanting to lock my kids in a room and protect them.
 Can you relate?

 But, alas, I know better.
 I realize that I am not able to control, nor am I responsible for the path my children follow.
 I spent the last couple of decades preparing to let go.